Plant & Animal Species Guide

 Great Horned Owl

-Great horned owls have a barrel-shaped body, yellow eyes, and depending on what environment the owl lives in, great horned owls can have a whitish, pale gray, or dark gray color.
+Great Horned Owls have a barrel-shaped body, yellow eyes, and depending on what environment the owl lives in, they can have a whitish, pale gray, or dark gray color.
 Being a top predator, these owls prey on rabbits, hawks, snakes, skunks, and porcupines.
 In order to catch these animals, great horned owls use their ability to fly up to 40 mph!
 More info: Audubon

 Barred Owl